Weight-Based Dosing¶

 Maximum Dose Checks¶

-Some weight-based medications have a maximum dose — the dose should not exceed this regardless of weight.
+Some weight-based medications have a maximum dose — the calculated dose should not exceed it regardless of weight.

 - Calculate the weight-based dose normally